GMOs are transgenic plants or organisms carrying foreign genes.

 An example of such practice is golden rice.
 Here the gene from the carrot is isolated and inserted into the rice to impart golden color to it.

-Cons of GM
+Cons of GMO varieties

-- GMOs are considered unhealthy for living organisms as they affect the organs, causing gastrointestinal and immune system disorders.
+- GMOs are considered unhealthy for living organisms as they affect the body organs, causing gastrointestinal and immune system disorders.

 3. Herbicide resistance